Chocolate Stout Cake (8 Inch)

 She’s a famous English cookbook author who knows a thing or two about Guinness since its storehouse is in Ireland.

-Even though I’ve done two layer cakes in the past, I wanted to do a one layer cake.
+Even though I’ve done two layer cakes in the past, I wanted to do a one layer chocolate cake.

 Sometimes you’re in the mood for cake but don’t want to fuss with all the extra work and layers; you want to eat it now, not tomorrow.